-- 1. Statement of the Problem (10%)
+- 1. Description of the Issue (20%)

-- 2. Goals, Objectives, and Performance Measures (10%)
+- 2. Goals, Objectives, and Performance Measures (5%)

 - 3. Project Design and Implementation (45%)

-- 4. Capabilities and Competencies (30%)
+- 4. Capabilities and Competencies (20%)

-- 5. Budget (5%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 5. Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.7
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+Cost sharing will not be considered as a part of the review process.

-See What an Application Should Include, page 11, for the criteria that the peer reviewers will use to evaluate applications.
+See What an Application Should Include, page 9, for the criteria that the peer reviewers will use to evaluate applications.